opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 in a certain order (row by row, left to right in every row).
 Otherwise, if the function fails to find all the corners or reorder them, it returns 0.
 For example, a regular chessboard has 8 x 8 squares and 7 x 7 internal corners, that is, points where the black squares touch each other.
-The detected coordinates are approximate, and to determine their position more accurately, you may use the function
+The detected coordinates are approximate so the function calls :ref:`cornerSubPix` internally to determine their position more accurately.
-:ref:`cornerSubPix`.
+You also may use the function :ref:`cornerSubPix` with different parameters if returned coordinates are not accurate enough.

 Sample usage of detecting and drawing chessboard corners: ::